elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - No migration script is available for cert-manager.
 A new cluster is required.
 - No migration path is available for the control plane public endpoint change on Exoscale and Safespring.
 The clusters must be recreated.
 - To apply grafana dashboard improvements to existing clusters run `./migration/v0.2.x-v0.3.0/migrate-grafana-dashboards.bash`
+- The NFS servers need to be rebooted to apply the removal of the whitelisting after the change has been applied.

 ### Added